mzaja/betfair-database/README.md

 ```

 ### Exporting data
-Database index can be exported to a CSV file with the `export` function.
+Database index can be exported to a CSV file with the `export()` method.
 This is useful for debugging, visualising data and post-processing it with external tools.

 ```py
 import betfairdatabase as bfdb